triciacodes/learn-javascript-and-front-end/README.md

 # Learn JavaScript and Front-End

-A learning plan to add to my JavaScript and front-end skills over eight weeks.
+A self-directed learning plan to add to my JavaScript and front-end skills over eight weeks.
 The [schedule](https://github.com/tricialeach/learn-javascript-and-front-end/blob/master/schedule.md) is partially filled out.
 I've front loaded the first couple of weeks, and will adjust as needed.

 ## Objectives
-- Learn JavaScript (enough to make a kickass project)
+- Learn JavaScript
 - Brush up on CSS layout and responsive design
 - Practice CSS/jQuery animation
 - Become more familiar with SVG